-Soap making can be such a fun hobby to learn.
-Soap making gives you the option to be able to control everything you put in it.
-There’s countless of combinations of ingredients you can use for soap.
-Glitter, tea leaves, fruit purees, or even beer–the possibilities are seriously endless!
+Soap-making gives you the option to be able to control everything you put in it.
+There are countless of combinations of ingredients you can use for soap.
+The possibilities are endless: glitter, tea leaves, fruit purees, or even beer!

 You may have heard that working with lye can be really dangerous.
 It’s true, but you can take enough safety precautions to minimize those risks.
 Both the cold and hot process methods will utilize lye.